Estimated reading time: 6 minutes

 Sex is not about quantity and numbers

 We’ve somehow been conditioned to think about sex in terms of quantity and quality of penetration or intercourse.
 We’ve also been primed to think about quantity and quality of orgasm.
 These emphases miss the mark on all counts.
 Sex isn’t only about the act.
 It isn’t only about orgasms.
-It is also and primarily about connection and pleasure.
+It is primarily about connection and pleasure.
+Sex is “a place you go to” (Esther Perel) where “pleasure is the measure” (Emily Nagoski).

 There are times in life when capacity and tolerance for sex fluctuates.
 The mark of a healthy sex life cannot be measured by a number.
-This false belief may partly explain why desire discrepancies (the most common sexual complaint), manifests in so many couples, such as people in committed relationships, post-partum mothers, men with erectile dysfunction, the depressed, the distracted, the anxious, the unemployed, the ill, and so many more.
-These often lead to people feeling badly about themselves sexually.
-Even when sex (or orgasm) is impossible, intimacy, connection and pleasure are critical.
+This false belief may partly explain why desire discrepancies (the most common sexual complaint) manifests in so many couples.
+This happens for people in committed relationships, those with performance anxiety, post-partum mothers, men with erectile difficulties, peri or menopausal women, the stressed, the depressed, the anxious, the distracted, the unemployed, the ill, and so much more.
+These issues happen to all of us and yet often lead to people feeling badly about themselves sexually.
+Even when sex (or orgasm) is impossible, intimacy, connection and pleasure are not only possible but achievable.

 This is where talking about sex comes in handy.
 But not just that.
 Hugging, holding hands, snuggling, kissing, making out – these types of touch all foster intimacy in different stages of relationships.
-So does conflict management and resolution of conflict.
 So does growing together.
-A commitment to intimacy can yield more frequent and more satisfying sex.
-But even when it doesn’t, connection and pleasure ultimately trump intercourse for increasing intimacy.
+So does managing conflict and learning to compromise in a “good enough” way for you, your partner and your relationship.
+This leads to the “good enough” model of sex, as taught by Barry McCarthy.
+A commitment to increasing intimacy can yield more frequent and more satisfying sex.
+But even when it doesn’t, connection and pleasure ultimately trump all else for growing intimacy.

 Intimate sex

 Intimate sex isn’t easy.
-It can be challenging work.
+It can be challenging.
 Learning how to initiate and refuse sex without hurting your partner is work.
 Getting to know your own and your partner’s dreams, preferences, and body is work.
 Overcoming resistance, fear, and shame is work.
-Improving your technique is work.
+Improving your own reactions and responses is work.
 There are so many myths about sex, and many of us don’t take the time to correct these myths by undertaking good sex education from reliable sources.
-For example, porn is not sex education, but it can be entertaining.
+For example, porn is not sex education, but it can be entertaining as well as add novelty to your individual and shared sex life.

 In a committed relationship, it is a very damaging myth that sex should be spontaneous, ever-passionate and that you should know exactly what to do without needing to talk.
 Sexual unhappiness must follow if these beliefs are present.